Ismaeltrevi/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 ## Methods
 To determine the key features in fetal health classification and produce the best possible model, we implemented the following methods in our analysis
 - Initial Data Analysis and Data cleaning
-    - changed target class label into binary fetal health class (normal: 1, distressed: 2)
+    - Changed target class label into binary fetal health class (normal: 1, distressed: 2)
 - EDA
     - In depth analysis of features and relations with other features and the target class
     ![histogram_mean](./images/histogram_class_by_hist_mean.png)
 - Baseline models
-    - default models(KNN, Logistic Regression, Decision Tree, and Random Forest)
+    - Default models(KNN, Logistic Regression, Decision Tree, and Random Forest)
 - Feature Engineering
 - Created two modeling process notebooks Vanilla and Experimental
-    - to compare unaltered dataset model tuning to experimental feature dataset
+    - To compare unaltered dataset model tuning to experimental feature dataset
 - modeling and hyperparameter tuning for both databases
     - KNN
     - Logistic Regression